rmdhirr/rmdhirr/README.md

 # Hi there, I'm Ramadhirra! 👋

 Welcome to my GitHub profile!
-I'm a Mechatronics and AI undergraduate student with a passion for AI, Cybersecurity, IoT and NLP.
-Let's connect and collaborate!
+I'm an undergraduate student studying Mechatronics and AI, with a deep passion for AI, Cybersecurity, IoT, and NLP.
+In addition to my academic pursuits, I'm also a certified NLP specialist, allowing me to apply advanced language processing techniques to a variety of projects and challenges.

+I'm excited to connect and collaborate!
+Let's make something great together.

 💼 Proficient in the following technologies: